-Connected and automated vehicle (CAV) technologies are quickly advancing, resulting for a growing need for roadways and infrastructure to begin considering the impacts of CAVs as well as the AV deployments that will be limited to operational domains (OD) where vehicles can readily demonstrate safe operation.
-Limitations in ODs may stem from factors that challenge an automated vehicle’s ability to accurately perceive the surrounding environment and effectively make decisions, such as adverse weather and degraded lane markings.
+Connected and automated vehicle (CAV) technologies are quickly creating a growing need for roadways and other infrastructure to consider the impacts of CAVs as well as deployments limited to operational domains (OD).
+The OD is the area that represents conditional automation where the vehicle can safely operate and handle all driving functions.
+Limitations in OD may stem from factors that challenge an automated vehicle’s (AV’s) ability to accurately perceive the surrounding environment and effectively make decisions, such as in adverse weather or with degraded lane markings.

-While city and state agencies may not be able to control some of these OD limitations, they can take steps to modify infrastructure to improve benefits of the OD, such as economic opportunities and accessibility, connect strategic locations, and simply be an attractive place for AV testing and deployment.
-Infrastructure modifications may include infrastructure-to-vehicle (I2V) communication systems, signage, and civil infrastructure such as curbs and barriers to provide different levels of segregation between the CAVs and other road users.
-Uniform and well-maintained traffic control devices, such as lane markings and traffic signs, may improve the extent of AV OD.
+While state and local agencies and other infrastructure owner-operators (IOO) may not be able to control some OD limitations, they can take steps to modify infrastructure to improve the OD, such as fostering accessibility and economic opportunities, connecting strategic locations, and attracting CAV testing and deployment.
+Infrastructure modifications may include infrastructure-to-vehicle (I2V) communication systems, signage, and other infrastructure components such as curbs and barriers to provide different levels of segregation between CAVs and other road users.

 To facilitate a smoother transition to CAV transportation, there is a need to provide guidance to aid IOO with the assessment of the impact of CAV deployment on roadway design, operations, and maintenance as well as the broader impact on procurement, regulatory requirements, and workforce needs and changes.